JoJonatasCoelho/JoJonatasCoelho/README.md

 ## 📚 Currently Learning

-- Advanced Java and Express development
+- Advanced Java with Springboot and Express development
-- Object-Oriented Programming best practices in C#
 - Automated testing strategies for APIs
+- Game development with Godot
 - NixOS environment configuration and package management

 ---